 Collections Intern, Musée du Louvre

-I interned in the Egyptian department where I cataloged materials using the internal database, conducted inventory assessment of the collections, participated in departmental strategy development, in particular on the relocation of the museum stored collection and assisted the final preparations for the exhibition 'Des animaux et des pharaons' at the Louvre Lens.
+I was the first student from the School of Museum Studies at the University of Leicester to intern in the Louvre's Egyptian department, where I cataloged materials, conducted inventory assessment of the collections, participated in departmental strategy development, in particular on the relocation of the museum stored collection and assisted the final preparations for the annual exhibition.

 I graduated from University College London with a BA (Hons) in Ancient History and Egyptology, and then from University of Leicester with an MA (distinction) in Museum Studies and a PhD in Museum Studies (2018).